pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 external-provisioner needs permission to create, update and delete `CSIStoragePool` objects.
-Before creating a new object, it must check whether one already exists with the same spec and then update that one instead.
+Before creating a new object, it must check whether one already exists with the relevant attributes (driver name + nodes) and then update that one instead.

 To ensure that `CSIStoragePool` objects get removed when the driver deployment gets removed before it gets a chance to clean up, each